evansbenj/2024_XLXT_dmrt.md/2024_histology_analysis.md

 Open the .tif file in GIMP
 In the main menu click Windows > Dockable Dialogs > Histogram In the main menu click Select > By Color
-Adjust the threshold to ~30 on left hand side
+Adjust the threshold to ~30 on left hand side.
+If you don't see the "Select by Color" options with the threshold, you can double click on the tool menue that looks like a TV with a circle inside the screen and two circles below the screen.
 In the main menu click Edit > Copy
 In the main menu click Edit > Paste as > New Layer Click on the New Layer on the right side